FAQs: Real Life Questions (And Answers) On Selling Businesses

 The first thing you need when selling a business is proper accounts and proof of profit.

 You need complete accounts for the previous year and you need current accounts being regularly maintained and updated on a daily basis.
 If you don't have clean records then buyers won't be interested in your business.
-The don't listen to any long stories you have, they start by looking at the accounts.
-Please let me know when you have the figures.
+They start by looking at the accounts.

 Can you advise me on the best broker for my business?
 My turnover is £400K and my profit is circa £50K.

-Thank you for your interest in finding the right broker for your business.
+This is a great question for our FAQs page.
 Typically, sellers who take time and trouble to find the right partner when going to market see a much higher probability of sale and a significantly higher price.
 They also avoid ending up in news articles like this one.

 However, it has been my advice over the years that brokers are better suited to the larger businesses - businesses that can afford to pay for a professional level of service (which can cost in the tens of thousands).
 Unfortunately, at the lower end of the market (under £2 million) businesses tend to end up with brokers such as KBS, Turner Butler, Intelligent Business Transfer and the like.
 I have never "recommended" any of these brokers.
 Prior to signing up with any broker that will accept a smaller business I urge the business owners to devote as much time as they can to researching the broker (some of my reviews are here).
 This applies whether or not you're paying an advance fee!
 I suggest they also read my articles (example 1 and example 2) about the dangers with brokers operating in the sub £2m market.